Why the Supreme Court's ruling for an anti-gay-marriage baker could be bad news for Trump

 The logical extension of that argument is that even if the travel ban might have passed constitutional muster in a vacuum, Trump’s disparaging remarks about Muslims could make it unconstitutional by showing discriminatory intent.

 The question of contrition also comes up in both cases.
 The majority in the cake case notes that the commission did not object to the disparaging comments or disavow them in their filings to the court, suggesting that contrition could have altered the court’s decision.
 Similarly, the attorneys challenging the travel ban acknowledged that if the president had disavowed and apologized for his previous comments, the ban would be constitutional.
 Yet the administration has not disavowed Trump’s past statements.
 (Trump did assert, five days after taking office in January 2017, that the travel ban is not a Muslim ban.
-But since then the president and his administration have repeatedly undermined efforts to distance themselves from Trump’s campaign statements about Muslims, including a comment by Trump’s lawyer, Rudy Giuliani, that the travel ban was a way of enacting the Muslim ban “legally”.)
+But since then the president and his administration have repeatedly undermined efforts to distance themselves from Trump’s campaign statements about Muslims, including a comment by Trump’s lawyer, Rudy Giuliani, that the travel ban was a way of enacting the Muslim ban “legally.”)

 The two cases are vastly different in substance, so Kennedy and the other conservative justices who signed onto the Masterpiece Cakeshop decision could certainly uphold the travel ban.
 But Kennedy’s finding of bias in the Colorado commission’s comments, which were not nearly as extensive or emphatic as Trump’s remarks about Muslims, suggests that he might apply the same logic to a case that will be decided within weeks of the cake one.
 If not, he’ll surely be accused of applying different standards to religious bias against a single Christian baker and against a much larger group of Muslims.